UPDATED Feb. 8, 2019

 The strategy will also prioritize outreach to area homeowners by the Chicago Community Land Trust, which provides reduced property taxes in exchange for long-term affordability, and to low-income tenants by the Chicago Low-Income Housing Trust Fund, which provides rental subsidies on their behalf.

 The proposed district, which is characterized by Baroque-inspired mixed-use and residential buildings constructed between 1875 and 1910, was granted initial landmark status by the Landmarks Commission at its meeting on Dec.
-6, 2018
+6, 2018.
+A map of the proposed district is available here.

 The designation will make property owners eligible for multiple incentives to preserve their historic buildings.
-More information on those programs is available at this link.
+More information on those programs is available here.
+(Spanish and English version are attached).

 The ongoing initiative seeks creative strategies to enhance employment, transportation and other amenities within the neighborhoods’ two industrial corridors to foster job-intensive uses that support families and the regional economy.